dbaf14/Arcturus-Curstom-Translation/README.md

 # 🌐 Arcturus Korean to Other Languages Translation Project

-Since the English version of **Arcturus** became available, this repository aims to provide the same opportunity for players of the **original Korean version** — starting with a **German translation** as an example.
+Since the English Translation of **Arcturus** became available, this repository aims to provide the same opportunity for players of the **original Korean version** — starting with a **German translation** as an example.

 This project also serves as a **step-by-step guide** to help you translate the game into other languages, such as **French, Spanish**, and beyond.